RishitaModi/Weather-App/README.md

 # Weather-App

+Welcome to the Weather App repository!
 WeatherApp is a sleek and intuitive weather application designed to provide users with accurate and up-to-date weather information.
 Built with a user-friendly interface, WeatherApp offers a seamless experience for accessing real-time weather data, forecasts, and weather-related insights.

 Creating a weather app using HTML, CSS, and JavaScript involves several steps, including setting up your project, designing the interface, fetching data from the OpenWeatherMap API, and displaying that data.